 The Australian Kelpie is a hard-working breed that would suit an active family or herding or guarding job.
 This breed is highly intelligent, eager, and alert with seemingly boundless energy.

-The Affenpinscher is an excitable dog with a gorgeous monkey-like face, complete with a long, drooping mustache.
+The Affenpinscher is an excitable dog with a gorgeous monkey-like face and a long, drooping mustache.
 These pups are under a foot tall and have a long, fluffy black coat.
 They are lively little dogs that enjoy a game or a walk every day, and you will need to enjoy grooming your fluffy friend to prevent tangles and mats forming in that lovely coat.

 The Affenpinscher makes a loyal and loving family pet who gets on fine with kids and other pets.
 If you take on one of these beauties, there will never be another dull moment in your household!